VISION-Drakarizzz/Ai-In-System-Development-221000042/README.md

-# Movie Semantic Search Assignment PushprajSingh Paikra-221000042
+# Movie Assignment PushprajSingh Paikra-221000042

 This repository contains my solution for the semantic search on movie plots assignment.
 The system uses [Sentence Transformers](https://www.sbert.net/) to embed movie plots and allows users to search for semantically similar movies using cosine similarity.